marcelhoogantink/z2m_PJ-1203A/README.md

 ```

 Also, I am using the following sqlite3 query to count the number of entries per entity
 in the HA database.
-They should stop growing once recording is disabled.
+The number should stop growing once recording is disabled.

 ```sh
 #!/bin/sh